thetardigrades/SolanaGameServer/README.md

 # Help wanted
 Are you an experienced Rust programmer looking for Solana exposure or a Game developer?
 Reach out.

+## Opportunities
+* Create a fancy GitHub documentation site
+* Design & Build a game ontop of the demo network
+* Design APIs for game developers

 # License
 SGS is owned and operated by Tardigrade Life Sciences, Inc. Contact hi@tardigrades.store for licensing/use options.